hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-If set to `false`, Snap sync downloads full pre-merge Proof of Work (PoW) historical blocks instead of headers-only, allowing full historical data to be retained.
+If set to `false`, Snap sync downloads full pre-merge Proof of Work (PoW) historical blocks instead of headers only, allowing full historical data to be retained.
 The default is `true`.

 Setting this option to `false` increases sync time and disk space usage.